-This sweet Asian Instant Pot pulled pork recipe is amazing!
-Tender pork roast in an hour using your pressure cooker make the best sliders ever!
+Instant Pot pulled pork recipe with teriyaki sauce is amazing!
+With fresh, thawed or frozen pork roast in Instant Pot, in one hour you’re done!
+Topped on rolls this makes the best sliders ever!

 Oh my goodness this Instant Pot pulled pork recipe one of my favorites!!
-I have made over 101+ easy Instant Pot recipes here on The Typical Mom site but this one is over the top fabulous. (originally published 6/18, affiliate links present)
+I have made over 101+ easy Instant Pot recipes here on The Typical Mom site but this one is over the top fabulous. (affiliate links present)

 I like onions for their flavor.
 You can dice them like this or leave them sliced and in larger chunks.
 Totally up to you and will achieve the same thing so go for whatever you choose.